AnkitPal92/Kaggle-Courses/Intro_to_Programming/Conditions_and_Conditionals.md

+04. Condition and Conditionals
-04. What is a condition ?
+# What is a condition ?